DavidSchinazi/ssh-charter/charter.md

 formal verification tools.
 This can be done for example by defining new extensions to improve the security of SSH.

-This working group will strive for strong security, simplicitly, and ease of implementation.
+This working group will strive for strong security, simplicity, and ease of implementation.
 In particular, proposals should only be adopted if there is interest in real implementation and deployment.
-Protocol documents should not be submitted to the IESG for publication before they have been implemented.
-SSH requires at least two demonstrably interoperable implementations.
+Protocol documents should not be submitted to the IESG for publication before they have at least two demonstrably interoperable implementations.

 Defining new certificate types or trust mechanisms is out of scope.
 New transports for SSH are out of scope.
 While defining how SSH uses cryptographic